-- Modified-release capsules (Cardene® SR) are taken twice daily - morning and evening.
-There are two strengths available - 30 mg and 45 mg.
+- Modified-release capsules are taken twice daily - morning and evening.
+There are three strengths available - 30 mg, 45 mg and 60 mg.
 You will be prescribed the lower-strength capsule to begin with and your dose adjusted later if needed.

 - Space out your doses during the day, and try to take them at the same times each day as this will help you to remember to take your doses regularly.
 Swallow the capsules whole with a drink of water.
 You can take nicardipine before or after meals.

 - If you forget to take a dose, take it as soon as you remember.
 If when you remember, it is nearly time for your next dose then take your next dose when it is due but leave out the missed dose.
 Do not take two doses together to make up for a forgotten dose.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

 - Your doctor will discuss with you the possibility of unwanted side-effects.
 When you first start taking nicardipine you may experience headaches, feeling flushed, and some dizziness.
 These effects usually only last for a few days, but if they continue or become troublesome, you should let your doctor know.